SceneMaker/VisualSceneMaker/plugins/studymaster-web/Readme.md

 To develop the web app you require [NodeJS](https://nodejs.org/).
 Tested with version 15.14 (On MacOS, can be installed with `brew install node@15.14.0`).
-You also need react-scripts top buil the app:
+You also need react-scripts to build the app:

     brew install node@15.14.0  # or download from the website npm install react-scripts